mpeciakk/PoeRPC/README.md

 # PoeRP

-Rich presence for Discord for Path of Exile game
+Rich presence for Discord for Path of Exile

 ## How to use
 1. Clone this repository